 I have mixed feelings about this dressing.
 There are ingredients in it that I try to avoid.
-I make the vinaigrette my husband and I eat on our own salads (read: “5 Foods I Don’t Buy Anymore”).
-And frankly, as a dietitian, I cringe a little bit whenever I see someone at a restaurant dunking wings or French fries into little tubs of ranch.
+And I make the vinaigrette my husband and I eat on our own salads (read: “5 Foods I Don’t Buy Anymore”).

 But my kid likes ranch.
-And after homemade ranch was rebuffed, and he didn’t like the various brands of natural and organic I bought, I gave in.
-Because having this particular bottled dressing around means he’ll eat (and enjoy) a lot more veggies.
+Homemade ranch was rebuffed, and he didn’t like the various brands of natural and organic I bought.
+But having this particular bottled dressing around means he’ll eat (and enjoy) a lot more veggies.

 As much as I’d rather not rely on ranch, I don’t think it’s an enemy.
 Like ketchup, it can actually be a vehicle for trying new foods or enjoying foods that might otherwise seem bland or bitter.
 In one study published in the Journal of the Academy of Nutrition and Dietetics, preschoolers who were especially sensitive to bitter flavors ate 80 percent more broccoli at snack time when it was served alongside ranch dressing.

 Still, I feel a little guilty every time I pull the bottle out of the fridge.
 So I asked Katja Rowell, MD, aka The Feeding Doctor, for her take.
 I love Dr. Rowell’s reasonable, compassionate approach and was relieved that she gives the okay to ranch.